etjossem/etjossem.github.io/_posts/2014-12-23-understanding-braintree-credit-card-product-types.md

 At [Chariot](https://www.chariotsf.com), we want to know which users tend to purchase with flex benefits debit cards.
 These cards are prepaid and refresh every month, and are valid for any transit-related expense.
 The percentage of transactions made with this type of card is a great data point for us, because it's a proxy for how often our riders are taking advantage of their pre-tax transit benefits.
 Knowing whether a card is flex benefits can also help us diagnose why a decline happened and provide better customer support.
 If a Chariot rider contacts us about a failed transaction, and the declined card was an MPX (employer-issued transit benefits), we'll give the customer a different set of advice than if they were trying to buy with a C (personal credit card).

 The only problem?
-The `product_type` codes are useless if you don't know what they mean!
+The `product_id` codes are useless if you don't know what they mean.
 I didn't see a full list available online, so I called up a couple of major payment processors and asked them for a description of each product code.
 The following codes are flex benefits cards: J3, MPV, and MPX.
 This list will be updated if I see anything missing:

 - **A** Visa Traditional
 - **AX1** American Express